Resistance

 First, identify your own avoidance pattern.
 Take the free Naturally assessment.
 Five minutes.
 You'll see whether you avoid through analysis, harmony, abstraction, or override.

 Then adapt your approach to the person you need to talk to.
-If they're Gold Mine, bring specifics.
-If they're Blue Ocean, start with the relationship.
-If they're Green Planet, provide context.
-If they're Orange Sky, be direct.
+If they're Natural Gold Mines, bring specifics.
+If they're Natural Blue Oceans, start with the relationship.
+If they're Natural Green Planets, provide context.
+If they're Natural Orange Sky, be direct.

 The conversation you're avoiding won't get easier with time.
 It will get more expensive.
 Your leadership team is probably avoiding similar conversations right now.
 Break the pattern.
 Explore Handle Resistance Naturally to build the skills that make difficult conversations productive.